RandomGuyJCI/RDGameplayPatches/README.md

 ### Difficulty
 - **Very Hard**: Adds a Very Hard difficulty to Rhythm Doctor, changing its hit margins to 25 ms. Configurable per player.

+### Hits
+- **Fix Simultaneous Hit Misses**: Makes the offset of simultaneous hits consistent and fixes a long-standing bug where you miss on some rows.

 ### Holds
 - **Accurate Release Margins**: Changes the hold release margins to better reflect the player difficulty, including Very Hard difficulty.
 - **Count Offset On Release**: Shows the millisecond offset and counts the number of offset frames on hold releases.